Lake Anna in Spotsylvania County, Virginia may be better known for water sports, but there’s a lot to love on dry land, like miles of hiking trails.

 The trail begins just east of the equestrian parking area.
 After a few steps, turn left for the tan-blazed Sawtooth Trail.
 You’ll reach a trail junction at the .9-mile mark.

 Turn left on the green-blazed Glenora Trail.
 You’ll pass a wooden bench.
 At the 1.7-mile mark, you have a decision to make.
-A historical area is .19-mile down a spur trail.
+A historical area is down a spur trail.

 We soon arrived at a historic smokehouse from 1832 that was a part of the Pigeon Plantation.
 This smokehouse stored hams and other valuable meats.